lootlocker/unreal-sdk/README.md

 For a more detailed guide on installation, please see our [User Documentation](https://docs.lootlocker.com/getting-started/unreal-tutorials/getting-started-with-unreal)

-1. Download the latest Unreal [Package release](https://github.com/LootLocker/unreal-sdk/releases)
+1. Download the latest Unreal [Package release](https://github.com/LootLocker/unreal-sdk/releases) or clone the [repo](https://github.com/LootLocker/unreal-sdk/releases).
-2. Copy the LootLockerSDK folder from the plugins folder equivalent to the Unreal Version you intend to use.
-For example, if you are using Unreal Version 4.26, Navigate to `4.26/Plugins` to find the appropriate LootLockerSDK folder
+2. Copy the LootLockerSDK folder.
 3. Paste the LootLockerSDK folder into the plugins folder created in the root of your project (create if it doesn't exist)
 4. Right-click on the "Unreal Engine Project Launch" file in the root of your project and click on "Generate Visual Studio Project Files"
 5. Open the .sln file of your project